ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

     commit
     save

-### Configuring Zone Bindings
+### Configuring zone bindings

-In this step, you will bind particular zones to interfaces on the Brocade vRouter (Vyatta).
+Bind particular zones to interfaces on the Brocade vRouter (Vyatta).

 Use the following commands in `configure` mode: